5T33Z0/Clover-Crate/RtVariables/README.md

 > Check the [**Xtras Section**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) to find out more about Booter- and CsrActiveConfig and how to calculate your own.

 ## HWTarget
-`HWTarget` is the latest feature introduced in Clover r5140.
+`HWTarget` was introduced Clover r5140.
 It's required for SMBIOSes of Macs with a T2 Security Chip in order to get notified about System Updates.
 It writes the variable `BridgeOSHardwareModel` to NVRAM, which is requested by macOS Monterey.

 If you use a SMBIOS of one of the Mac models listed below, copy the corresponding value and paste it in the `HWTarget` field of your `config.plist`.